 Flavored with orange and some fancy chocolate bitters, this festive cake will be the hit of your holiday dessert table!

-For another, non-vegan version of this cake, see my Chocolate Creamsicle Ombre Halloween Cake, pictured at the bottom of this post.
+For another, non-vegan version of this cake, see my Chocolate Creamsicle Ombre Halloween Cake.

 This cake is delicious.
 It is moist but not dense–it has just a bit of spring to it when you bite it.